 Government Budget in Germany averaged -1.67 percent of GDP from 1995 until 2019, reaching an all time high of 1.90 percent of GDP in 2018 and a record low of -9.40 percent of GDP in 1995.
 This page provides the latest reported value for - Germany Government Budget - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Germany Government Budget - data, historical chart, forecasts and calendar of releases - was last updated on May of 2020. source: Federal Statistical Office

-Government Budget in Germany is expected to be 0.70 percent of GDP by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-In the long-term, the Germany Government Budget is projected to trend around 1.00 percent of GDP in 2020, according to our econometric models.
+Government Budget in Germany is expected to reach -4.90 percent of GDP by the end of 2020, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Germany Government Budget is projected to trend around -1.20 percent of GDP in 2021 and 0.80 percent of GDP in 2022, according to our econometric models.